Why are premiums increasing?

 Restricting medical expenses is, therefore, also at the top of our priority list.
-In the United States, for example, we recently started working with Aetna (a US health insurer).
+In the United States, for example, we work with Aetna (a US health insurer).
 This allows us to make use of their network of healthcare providers.
 Because contracts are agreed with multiple healthcare providers, these medical costs are reduced and so we do not have to make huge increases in premiums.

 Where other health insurers set limits on medical treatment, we prefer to invest in local networks.
 This enables us to not only ensure you receive the best care, but also that the treatment is fully reimbursed.
 Of course, we take your own excess amount into account.
 If it is sometimes cheaper to carry out a treatment in the Netherlands, we will be happy to arrange this for you.
 This is how we try to reduce costs and give you the care you deserve.

 We know how things are done in most countries when it comes to health care costs.
 Because we invest in local visits, we can see with our own eyes why sometimes a public hospital provides better care than a private clinic.
 We talk to doctors and specialists in public and private hospitals.
 If possible, we'll also call you as our client, to listen to what issues you’re facing.
 We collect this information and, where possible, process it in our insurance policies.
 This helps us provide you with better information about the best local care.

 We remain alert and keep a close eye on global healthcare costs.